PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 repair, and static-shape reconciliation, preserves that exact order, retains the three-round cap and stable-stop rule, and returns the unchanged ordered three-counter mapping.
-The lowerer compatibility wrapper and both fallback and primary callers remain intact.
+The lowerer compatibility wrapper and both fallback and primary behaviors remain intact; the fallback still uses the wrapper and the primary use is composed by the following terminal owner.

+The thirty-ninth composes final-primary indexed binary-layout convergence, static high-rank binary coalescing, and dynamic boundary-signature realignment.
+It preserves model/layout argument policy, exact callback order, every raw mapping object, both raw lowerer compatibility wrappers, the fallback convergence path, and terminal validation/finalization successors while replacing three lowerer results with one ordered context-owned tuple.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-nine former unconsumed locals and three lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing sixty-two former unconsumed locals and three lowerer scope locals.
 They also replace twenty-nine consumed mutation-evidence or aggregate-result locals and twenty tensor-count snapshots with three explicit boolean decisions, nineteen reusable summary calls, and one prune-aware